Anne Scargill: Early life and marriage to Arthur Scargill

 Once Scargill was elected as President of the National Union of Mineworkers in 1981, Harper frequently accompanied him to rallies and picket lines to protest against the planned downsizing of the coal industry in Britain, especially in response to economic and social impact of this on individuals and communities.
 She travelled around the UK to picket lines, protests and political conferences under the remit of trade unionism and the political organisation of miners.
 Harper and Scargill both spoke at these events.
-Although Scargill's biographers claims that Harper eschewed direct involvement in politics and attended pickets in an auxiliary role as Scargill's spouse, Stead has documented her work as a political activist and community organiser.
+Although Scargill's biographers claim that Harper eschewed direct involvement in politics and attended pickets in an auxiliary role as Scargill's spouse, Stead has documented her work as a political activist and community organiser.

+In 1996, she was made redundant from her job at the Co-operative Society.
+As the society advertised for 50 more workers, she brought an action at an industrial tribunal which reinstated her, and she worked there until retirement.

+The couple separated in 1998 and divorced in 2001.
+After the divorce Harper reverted to her maiden name from Anne Scargill.

 Political, community organisation and activism activities

 During the 1984–1985 miners' strike, Anne Harper led women in picketing at collieries that were threatened with closure.
 Along with Lyn Hathaway, Liz Hollis and Audrey Moor, who was an organiser from the Nottinghamshire Women's Support Group, Harper often appeared at picket lines to support the miners' cause.
 Local authorities and even the miners themselves, some of whom felt that women were out of place at these scenes, objected to the women's presence at picket lines.
-The four women were brought before a magistrate's court in Nottinghamshire for their picketing activities at Silverhill Colliery, which the prosecution claimed had caused an obstruction.
+The four women were arrested and brought before a magistrate's court in Nottinghamshire for their picketing activities at Silverhill Colliery, which the prosecution claimed had caused an obstruction.
 They were ultimately cleared of this charge in October 1984, however the women were banned from picketing Nottinghamshire.
-Harper claims she was subject to intimidation tactics and rough treatment in police custody during this incident.
+Harper claimed she was subject to intimidation tactics and rough treatment, including being strip-searched, in 14-hours of police custody during this incident.

 Harper continued to appear at picket lines throughout the 1984–1985 strike and to speak at rallies and protests against pit closures.
 Following this incident, the NUM recognised that the presence female protesters could ameliorate the public image of the strike and held a meeting to discuss a possible new NWAPC office at the NUM headquarters in Sheffield.
 As contentions amongst supporters of the strike towards the NUM grew, this association became increasingly controversial within the NWAPC.

-At this time Harper also began community based activism activities that centred on fund raising and protests that became NWAPC movement.
+At this time Harper also began community-based activism activities that centred on fund raising and protests that became NWAPC movement.
 In November 1984, Harper launched the striking miners' Christmas appeal, which was highly successful in terms of fundraising to cover welfare and legal costs for striking miners and their families.
 Mr John Paul Getty Jr., philanthropist and son of a renowned oil magnate, donated £100,000 to the campaign the week after it was launched.